Temperamental (Everything but the Girl album): Release and promotion

 Temperamental was released in most territories on 27 September 1999 by Virgin Records, while in the United States, it was issued the following day by Atlantic Records.
 By the end of 1999, Temperamental had sold 115,000 copies in the US, according to Billboard.
 It sold over 500,000 copies worldwide and was met with success in the dance market.
 Five singles were released from the album: "The Future of the Future (Stay Gold)" on 21 September 1998 (US Dance No. 1, UK No. 31), "Five Fathoms" on 13 September 1999 (US Dance No. 1, UK No. 27), "Blame" on 6 December 1999, "Temperamental" on 21 February 2000 (US Dance No. 1, UK No. 72), and "Lullaby of Clubland" on 27 November 2000 (US Dance No. 3).
 The tracks were remixed by high profile DJs, such as Kruder & Dorfmeister, Hex Hector and Mac Quayle, Kenny Dope and Deep Dish, as well as Watt himself.
 Videos were made for "The Future of the Future" (dir.
 Huds), "Five Fathoms" (dir.
 Mark Szaszy) and "Temperamental" (dir.
 Mike Mills).

 Everything but the Girl toured the album in the United States and Europe, playing gigs, festivals, and TV shows such as Nulle part ailleurs and Late Night with Conan O'Brien.
 Their show played at the Montreux Jazz Festival on 15 July 2000 remains the duo's last concert in front of an audience.
-Since then, Thorn has stated that she has no intention of playing live due to anxiety, and Everything but the Girl likewise has no plans to perform live.
+Since then, Thorn has stated that she has no intention of playing live due to anxiety; she did not do so solo or with Everything but the Girl until 2025.

 Temperamental was reissued by Edsel Records as a two-disc deluxe set on 4 September 2015.